What Employee Benefits Are Required by Law in the UK?

 Maternity Leave and Pay

-Eligible employees receive up to 52 weeks maternity leave comprising 26 weeks Ordinary Maternity Leave and 26 weeks Additional Maternity Leave.
+Employers with 1+ employees must provide maternity leave to workers with 26+ weeks continuous service by the 15th week before expected delivery, earning £123+ weekly.
+Leave comprises: 26 weeks Ordinary (cannot be reduced) + 26 weeks Additional (optional).
 Statutory Maternity Pay provides 90% of average weekly earnings for the first six weeks, followed by £184.03 per week or 90% of average weekly earnings (whichever is lower) for up to 33 weeks.
+Companies with 250+ employees must report gender pay gaps including maternity pay analysis.

 To qualify, employees must have worked continuously for at least 26 weeks by the 15th week before their expected delivery date and earn at least £123 per week.
 Employers must maintain pension contributions during paid maternity leave periods.
 Consider how family-friendly benefits can enhance statutory provisions.